microsoft/moaw/workshops/serverless-overview/workshop.md

                             --account-key <storage-account-key>
 ```

-If everything is fine, open the [Azure Portal][az-portal] and you should retrieve your container:
+To check everything went fine, open the [Azure Portal][az-portal] and you should retrieve your container:

 ![Storage account access keys](assets/storage-account-show-container.png)